 When you are making an investment towards building a house in Costa Rica.
 It would be wise to include the necessary professionals.
 To put it another way, would you be comfortable if your pilot bi-passes the weight and balance calculations.
 Before taking off because the results are the same 8 out of 10 times?
 Most importantly, this is not an area to cut corners to save on budget.

 Hire an architect for building a house in Costa Rica

-On the other hand, he may recommend to you a builder.
-Emphasizing with conviction of the builder’s quality.
-Where as it is most likely the objective is to collect the commission at the other end.
+On the other hand, he may recommend to you a builder, emphasizing the conviction of the builder’s quality.
+Whereas it is most likely the objective is to collect the commission at the other end.
 Which is a typical practice in Costa Rica.
 So now you are paying your architect a fee directly or indirectly.

 A builder’s responsibility is to report payroll monthly to CCSS and INS.
 Government responsibility payments are made monthly.
 Should your builder bi-pass this responsibility by paying the crew cash.
 In the event this gets discovered.
 The government will lien the property and the property owner will be liable for these fees at the government’s calculations.
 Which will include interest and penalties.

-This method is the favored from all other methods listed in this article.
+This method is favored over all other methods listed in this article.
 For building a house in Costa Rica.
-For reasons of convenience, simplicity and project security.
+For reasons of convenience, simplicity, and project security.
 Most commonly this type of method has intimidated property owners.
 Typically to hire a firm of any sort is expensive.
-However in reality, in this case this method is more often far less expense.
+However in reality, in this case, this method is more often far less expensive.

 - Uniquely ideal for building budgets $150k and higher.